-Since inception, we have incurred significant net and comprehensive losses and negative cash flows from operations.
-For the nine months ended September 30, 2020 and 2019, we had net and comprehensive income (loss) of \$0.4 million and (\$18.8) million, respectively.
-At September 30, 2020 and December 31, 2019, we had an accumulated deficit of \$141.8 and \$142.2 million, respectively.
+Since inception, we have incurred significant net losses and negative cash flows from operations.
+For the three months ended March 31, 2021 and 2020, we had net losses of \$4.4 million and \$3.9 million, respectively.
+At March 31, 2021 and December 31, 2020, we had an accumulated deficit of \$151.0 million and \$146.6 million, respectively.

-At September 30, 2020, we had cash and cash equivalents of \$47.3 million.
-To date, we have financed our operations principally through private and public offerings of our equity securities, private placements of our redeemable convertible preferred stock, common stock, issuances of secured convertible promissory notes and proceeds from the Amended Gossamer License Agreement and Amendment No. 1 thereto.
-Based on our current plans, we expect that our existing cash and cash equivalents, will enable us to conduct our planned operations through the fourth quarter of 2022.
+At March 31, 2021, we had cash and cash equivalents of \$39.0 million.
+To date, we have financed our operations principally through private and public offerings of our equity securities, private placements of our redeemable convertible preferred stock, common stock, issuances of secured convertible promissory notes and proceeds from the Amended Gossamer License Agreement and Amendment No. 1.
+Based on our current plans, we expect that our existing cash and cash equivalents will enable us to conduct our planned operations through at least the fourth quarter of 2022.

-In February 2018, we filed a shelf registration statement on Form S-3 with the SEC which was declared effective by the SEC on April 11, 2018 (the "Form S-3").
+In April 2021, we filed a shelf registration statement on Form S-3 with the SEC which was declared effective by the SEC on April 15, 2021 (the "Form S-3").
 The shelf registration statement allows us to sell from time-to-time up to \$150.0 million of common stock, preferred stock, debt securities, warrants, or units comprised of any combination of these securities, for our own account in one or more offerings.
 The shelf registration statement is intended to provide us flexibility to conduct registered sales of our securities, subject to market conditions and our future capital needs.
 The terms of any offering under the shelf registration statement will be established at the time of such offering and will be described in a prospectus supplement filed with the SEC prior to the completion of any such offering.

-Additionally, on February 21, 2018, and pursuant to the Form S-3, we entered into a Controlled Equity Offering Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor"), pursuant to which we may issue and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million through Cantor as our sales agent.
+In February 2018, we entered into a Controlled Equity Offering Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor"), pursuant to which we were able to issue and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million through Cantor as our sales agent.
 Cantor may sell our common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) of the Securities Act, including sales made directly on or through the Nasdaq Capital Market or any other existing trade market for our common stock, in negotiated transactions at market prices prevailing at the time of sale or at prices related to prevailing market prices, or any other method permitted by law.
-The shares of our common stock to be sold under the Sales Agreement will be sold and issued pursuant to the Form S-3 and the related prospectus and one or more prospectus supplements.
-We will pay Cantor 3.0% of the aggregate gross proceeds from each sale of shares of common stock under the Sales Agreement.
+The shares of our common stock that we sold under the Sales Agreement were conducted pursuant to an earlier registration statement on Form S-3 that we filed with the SEC in February 2018.

-During the three months ended September 30, 2020, 6,523,655 shares of common stock had been sold under this Sales Agreement and received net proceeds of \$9.3 million, after deducting expenses of approximately \$403,000 (including sales agent compensation of approximately \$292,000) that were direct and incremental to the sale of the Company's common stock.
+During the year ended December 31, 2020, 6,523,655 shares of common stock had been sold under this Sales Agreement and received net proceeds of \$9.3 million, after deducting expenses of approximately \$403,000 (including sales agent compensation of approximately \$292,000) that were direct and incremental to the sale of our common stock.
+During the three months ended March 31, 2021, no shares of common stock were sold under this Sales Agreement.
+Because the earlier registration statement on Form S-3 expired on its three-year anniversary of its effectiveness, we may not make future sales under the Sales Agreement.